Overview

 The design variables are adjusted based on the results of the initial design plan.

-From Fig. 5, it can be seen that the maximum torque exceeds the requirement of 280 Nm and the efficiency at the rated point exceeds the requirement of 95 %.
+From Fig. 6, it can be seen that the maximum torque exceeds the requirement of 280 Nm and the efficiency at the rated point exceeds the requirement of 95%.

-Fig. 6 shows that the coil temperature is 130 deg C or less, and Fig. 7 and Table 4 show that the maximum stress occurs at the bridge, where it is 200 MPa or less.
-From this, it can be seen that the design plan meets the requirements after the adjustments have been made.
+Fig. 7 shows that the coil temperature is 130 deg C or less and the magnet temperature is 100 deg C or less.
+Fig. 8, Fig. 9, and Table 4 show that the maximum stress occurs at the bridge, where it is 200 MPa or less.
+For the insulation paper where the electric breakdown factor is maximum, the electric breakdown factor is less than 1.
+This indicates that the design plan meets the requirements after the adjustments have been made.